firstcontributions/first-contributions/github-windows-vs2017-tutorial.md

 **IMPORTANT:** You must change your active branch to `master` since that's the branch you want to synchronize.
 Changing the active branch is called `checkout`.

+Right-click on `master` and choose `Checkout` to change your active branch.
 You can see your active branch in the bottom right corner of the Visual Studio window.

 <img src="assets/vs2017-19-sync5.png" alt="Checkout master" />